BenjaminAdams/wp-redditjs/README.txt

 [wp-redditjs](https://github.com/BenjaminAdams/wp-redditjs) uses redditJS.com to create widgets to embed on your website.

-The post widget will embed itself onto your Wordpress post and detect if it has been posted to reddit.
+The post widget will embed itself onto your Wordpress post and detect if it has been posted to reddit.  [more details and examples](http://embed.redditjs.com)

 	* If it has NOT been posted to reddit it will <a href="http://i.imgur.com/OLJjzkx.png" title="example" target='_blank'>show a link</a> to encourage the user to submit.
 	* If it has been posted, it will load a widget displaying that reddit post giving the user where they can upvote/comment that post.